Tharunchinagani/Tharunchinagani/README.md

 - 👋 Hi, I’m @Tharunchinagani
-- 👀 I’m interested in
+- 👀 I’m interested in COMMUNICATION
 - 🌱 I’m currently learning Ece BE
-- 💞️ I’m looking to collaborate on ...
+- 💞️
 - 📫 How to reach me ...
 chinaganitharun@gmail.com
 <!---